Laurie C. Nelson

 Laurie C. Nelson, counsel in Ropes & Gray's real estate investments & transactions group since 2009, focuses her practice on traditional and non-traditional real estate finance transactions, acquisitions and dispositions, and commercial leasing for landlords and tenants.

-Ms. Nelson has over 35 years of experience representing domestic and international clients in complex acquisition, development, and financing transactions in the office, retail and hospitality sectors, and is expert in in New York and national office, retail, industrial and data center leasing.
+Ms. Nelson has almost 40 years of experience representing domestic and international clients in complex acquisition, development, and financing transactions in the office, retail and hospitality sectors, and is expert in in New York and national office, retail, industrial and data center leasing.
 Prior to joining Ropes & Gray, she spent 12 years as a senior attorney with Clifford Chance US LLP.
-She has advised a major national media company in connection with the disposition of a midtown Manhattan office building through a $185mm long-term net lease, a national financial institution in net building and data center leases in New York, Connecticut and Massachusetts, an overseas investment company in the acquisition and financing of trophy office properties in Houston, and a Japanese lender in the collateralization of a working capital loan with real estate security in 12 U.S. states.
+In 2017, Ms. Nelson counseled a consortium of investors in a potential acquisition of the Plaza Hotel in Manhattan and has in the past served as US counsel to the Italian hotel company and developer The Statuto Group.
+She represented The Hearst Corporation in connection with the disposition of the Argonaut, a midtown Manhattan office building through a $185mm long-term net lease.
+She recently advised a national financial institution in its lease of over 500,000 square feet at the new One Congress tower in Boston, and for many years has represented Hariri Interests in all its US real estate investments, including the acquisition, development and financing of trophy office properties in Houston.
+Ms. Nelson maintains an active leasing practice advising tenants in office, retail, industrial, warehouse and data center leases in New York, New Jersey, Florida, California, Connecticut and Massachusetts.
 Ms. Nelson has been pro bono counsel to NYC Medics, a volunteer organization that rapidly deploys mobile medical teams to remote areas of disaster zones and humanitarian emergencies, since the organization’s founding in 2005.
-She has served as chair of Ropes & Gray’s real estate training committee since 2011.
+She served as chair of Ropes & Gray’s real estate training committee from 2011 until 2019, and in 2019 assumed leadership of Ropes & Gray’s real estate knowledge management initiative.

 - Represented Montefiore Medical Center in its acquisition of Albert Einstein College of Medicine from Yeshiva University, involving over 20 parcels of owned and leased real estate with a stated aggregate value of $209 million, including asset, leasehold and equity transfers and establishment of multi-site easements.